 URI textiles professor studying braille clothing tags to help those with visual impairment

 KINGSTON, R.I. – Jan.
-17, 2025 – According to the National Institute of Health, 1.1 billion people globally suffer from some form of visual impairment.
+17, 2025 – According to the National Institutes of Health, 1.1 billion people globally suffer from some form of visual impairment.
 This includes a spectrum of those with total blindness and other forms of severe impairment.

 A University of Rhode Island professor is addressing a problem many people with visual impairment face each day.
 Professor Izabela Ciesielska-Wrobel is exploring how 3D polyjet printing technology can be used to create tactile braille labels for clothing, potentially transforming the shopping experience for those with a visual impairment and blindness.